Kel'Thuzad Abilities and Strategy

 Additionally, Shadow Fissure is unique in that its Cooldown is reduced to 1.5s on successful hits, allowing it to be recast almost immediately.
 Although it may be tempting, avoid using the Ability exactly where it was just cast, as most Players naturally move away following being hit.

-When using Shadow Fissure, one must work on developing their global awarness of the Battlefield as the Ability's global range opens up many opportunities to follow up on allied crowd control when opponents expect it the least.
-Shadow Fissure can also be used to deter players from going to certain areas; this is particularly useful when chasing Heroes in narrow paths or near their Gate to block off their path or while contesting Mercenary Camps or other Map Objectives which require channeling.
-One last and particularly devious usage of Shadow Fissure is against players using their Heathstone; by waiting towards the end of the channel, you may catch inattentive players off guard and kill them or at the very least waste their time.
+When using Shadow Fissure, one must work on developing their global awareness of the Battlefield as the Ability's global range opens up many opportunities to follow up on allied crowd control when opponents expect it the least.
+Shadow Fissure can also be used to deter players from going to certain areas; this is particularly useful when chasing Heroes in narrow paths or near their Gate to block off their path or while contesting Mercenary Camps or other standard Map Objectives which require a 6-second channeling.
+One last and particularly devious usage of Shadow Fissure is against players using their Hearthstone; by waiting towards the end of the channel (about 2/3 of the way), you may catch inattentive players off guard and kill them or at the very least waste their time.

 Master of the Cold Dark (Trait)